Device-independent Randomness Expansion with Entangled Photons

-Due to the size and complexity of a loophole-free Bell test, the first practical applications of device-independent random number generators will likely be as a source of public randomness in randomness beacons.
-Current beacons operate at a rate of 512 bits/minute~\cite{nistbeacon}.
-In our previous work we were able to generate 512 bits of certifiable randomness from approximately 5 minutes of data on average \cite{zhang_y:qc2018a}.
+Due to the size and complexity of a loophole-free Bell test, the first practical application of device-independent random number generators will likely be as a source of public randomness in randomness beacons.
+The current NIST randomness beacon operates at a rate of 512 bits/min~\cite{nistbeacon}.
+In our previous work we were able to generate 512 bits of certified randomness from approximately 5 minutes of data on average~\cite{zhang_y:qc2018a}.
 In this work, we are able to certify an average of $3,606$ bits/s over the duration of the experiment.
 It should be noted that we are only able to certify these bits after we reach our stopping criteria, so there is a large latency involved.
 However, this does show that device-independent randomness generation is now within reach of real-time integration in randomness beacons.
 We used $3.17$ years of bits produced by the NIST randomness beacon, and in $91.0$ hours certified enough randomness to in principle power the beacon for the next $3.93$ years, provided that they can be kept secret until broadcasting.
 Furthermore, with two separate device-independent randomness expansion devices it would be possible to greatly increase the overall expansion ratio.
-The expanded output bits from one device could be used as inputs for the other device and vice versa.
-Starting with a relatively small amount of uniform input randomness, these two systems could ``cross-feed'' one another to produce vastly more output bits~\cite{Coudron:2014:IRE:2591796.2591873,miller_c:qc2014a, chung:qc2014a} for use in public sources of randomness.
+The expanded output bits from one device could be used as input for the other device and vice versa.
+Starting with a relatively small number of uniform input bits, these two systems could ``cross-feed'' one another to produce vastly more certified output bits~\cite{Coudron:2014:IRE:2591796.2591873, miller_c:qc2014a, chung:qc2014a} for use in public sources of randomness.

 Our work can be thought of as implementing a simple, but non-trivial, quantum network.
-Entanglement is distributed and used to perform a task (device-independent certified randomness expansion) that no classical system is capable of performing.
+Entanglement is distributed and used to perform a task (device-independent randomness expansion) that no classical system is capable of performing.
 This unique quantum advantage arises from the nonlocal correlations possible in distributed entangled systems, and demonstrates an aspect of the potential power of larger-scale future quantum networks.